mehdibenamorr/Kubernetes-Sandbox/1-Cluster/step1.md

 OK, we can see that minikube is in place.

+To install minikube locally and follow this tutorial on your machine, please refer to this [link](https://k8s-docs.netlify.app/en/docs/tasks/tools/install-minikube/).

 Start the cluster, by running the *minikube start* command:

 `minikube start`{{execute}}